Hartismere School

 If you receive help and guidance from someone other than your teacher, you must tell your teacher.
 They will then record the assistance given to you.

 If you worked as part of a group on an assignment, for example undertaking field research, you must write up your own account of the assignment.
-Even if the data you have is the same, you must describe in your own words how that data was obtained.
-You must draw your own conclusions from the data.
+Even if the information you have is the same, you must describe in your own words how that information was obtained.
+You must draw your own conclusions from the data

 You must meet the deadlines that your teacher gives you.
 Remember – your teachers are there to guide you.
 Although they cannot give you direct assistance, they can help you to sort out any problems before it is too late.